jacobthebanana/political-pretraining/README.md

 make train
 ```

-Fine-tune model with to predict affiliation from text (with the cross-entropy objective function):
+Fine-tune model to predict affiliation from text (with the cross-entropy objective function):

 ```bash
 make train_cross_entropy